jtran/liquid-lox/README.md

+## Liquid Lox

 This is an interpreter for the Lox language from [Crafting Interpreters](https://www.craftinginterpreters.com/).
 Lox is a dynamic, object-oriented language loosely based on JavaScript.
 See the [language overview](https://www.craftinginterpreters.com/the-lox-language.html) for features of the language.

-The priorities for this project are:

-1. Fun!
-2. Learning

-#### Reference Tests

-To ensure correctness, I run this against the [official test suite](https://github.com/munificent/craftinginterpreters/tree/master/test).

-Current status:

-- 224 tests passed
+A few notable highlights of this implementation:

+- Passing the reference implementation's test suite
-- 15 tests failed
+- Arrays
-- 8 failures are due to optional features and are false positives
-- 7 failures are minor differences in parse error messages

-Like the reference implementation, we skip limit tests that don't apply.

-#### Differences

-Because of my priorities, I may implement some things and not others.
+- Unicode variable names
+- `break` and `continue`
+- Free software license

+See below for the gory details.

+### Differences from the Reference Implementation

 Optional challenges and features implemented:

-- Pass the reference implementation's test suite (getting there, at least)
+- Pass the reference implementation's test suite (see status for exact counts)
 - Column number of source, in addition to line number, is displayed in error messages
 - Plus operator coerces to string when one value is a string